• Skip to primary navigation

 Instructions

-• Combine first 4 ingredients.
-In a large mixing bowl, gently combine the tomatoes with the jalapeños, scallions, and garlic.
+• Prep tomato mixture.
+In a large mixing bowl, gently combine the tomatoes with the jalapeños, green onions, and garlic.

-Once it's cool, pour the mixture over the tomato mixture and stir to combine.
+• Combine.
+Once the vinegar mixture is no longer hot, pour it over the tomato mixture in the bowl.
+Add the oil and stir to combine.

 • Marinate.
-Refrigerate in an air-tight container for at least 4 hours and up to several days.
+Refrigerate in an airtight container for at least 2 hours and up to several days.

 NOTES